lookit/lookit-docs/docs/source/researchers-spam-prevention.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We understand that the procedures we describe here may not work for every study, or may require you to request a modification from your IRB.
-We encorage you to think about how to frame this requirement to your IRB, because it may well be considered a small or negligible change from their perspective.
-For example, you could continue to use whatever consent process you have for your study as being the official consent from your IRBs perspective, while *also* having them do the video consent frame on Lookit/CHS (thus, you are not changing what counts as consent for your study, you are merely implementing a platform-required fraud-prevention step before they even get to your study and the consent your study uses).
+We encourage you to think about how to frame this requirement to your IRB, because it may well be considered a small or negligible change from their perspective.
+For example, you could continue to use whatever consent process you have for your study as being the official consent from your IRB's perspective, while *also* having them do the video consent frame on Lookit/CHS (thus, you are not changing what counts as consent for your study, you are merely implementing a platform-required fraud-prevention step before they even get to your study and the consent your study uses).